 Tuition fees and scholarships in Chicago

 In Chicago, like many other cities in the United States, international students generally face higher out-of-state tuition fees than domestic students.
-For instance, at UChicago and NU, the cost of studying as an international student can be over $60,000 per year, which is similar to the fees charged to out-of-state domestic students.
+For instance, at UChicago and NU, the cost of studying as an international student can be over USD 60,000 per year, which is similar to the fees charged to out-of-state domestic students.
+At the University of Chicago, undergraduate tuition for the 2025–2026 academic year ranges from USD 67,446 to USD 69,324.
+Graduate tuition can be significantly higher—for example, MBA programs are around USD 84,198 per year.

 Recognizing that these costs may be prohibitive for some students, many universities offer scholarships and financial aid programs to make education more accessible to a diverse range of students, including international students.
-Scholarships are often awarded based on merit given to students with outstanding academic achievements.
-Additionally, grants are available for students with limited financial means with strong academic backgrounds.
+Scholarships are often awarded based on merit and given to students with outstanding academic achievements.
+Grants are also available for students with limited financial means who have strong academic backgrounds.
 It is important to note that these scholarships may be subject to quotas that vary from one university to another.
 Moreover, not all scholarships are guaranteed to be available for international students, so it is essential to contact the specific university for more information.

 Both UChicago and NU provide merit scholarships and financial aid to international students.
 However, the availability of social criteria-based scholarships may differ between the institutions.
 At NU, international students can access both types of scholarships, but the social criteria-based scholarship is typically only accessible to international students during their first year of study.

-In the United States, the academic year typically begins around the end of August or early September for most universities.
-Some institutions may also offer enrollment options in January, which is less common for international students.
-The academic calendar generally spans 32 to 36 weeks and can be divided into semesters or quarters.
+In the United States, the academic year usually begins in late August or early September.
+Some institutions offer January enrollment, though this is less common for international students.
+Most calendars span 32 to 36 weeks and follow either a semester or quarter system.

 How to apply for a student visa to the US?